interlay/interbtc-spec/interbtc-spec/docs/source/spec/replace.rst

 Overview
 ~~~~~~~~~

-The Replace module allows a vault (*OldVault*) to be replaced by transferring the BTC it is holding locked to another vault (*NewVault*), which provides the necessary DOT collateral.
-As a result, the DOT collateral of the *OldVault*, corresponding to the amount of replaced BTC, is unlocked.
-The *OldVault* must thereby provide some amount of collateral to protect against griefing attacks, where the *OldVault* never finalizes the Replace protocol and the *NewVault* hence temporarily locked DOT collateral for nothing.
+The Replace module allows a Vault (*oldVault*) to be replaced by transferring the BTC it is holding locked to another Vault (*newVault*)
+which provides the necessary DOT collateral.
+The DOT collateral of the *oldVault*, corresponding to the amount of replaced BTC, is then unlocked.
+The *oldVault* must provide griefing collateral for spam protection which is paid to *newVault* on failure.

-The *OldVault* is responsible for ensuring that it has sufficient BTC to pay for the transaction fees.
+The *oldVault* is responsible for ensuring that it has sufficient BTC to pay for the transaction fees.

 Conceptually, the Replace protocol resembles a SPV atomic cross-chain swap.

 Step-by-Step
 -------------

-1. Precondition: a vault (*OldVault*) has locked DOT collateral in the `Vault Registry <vault-registry>`_ and has issued interbtc tokens, i.e., holds BTC on Bitcoin.
+1. Precondition: a Vault (*oldVault*) has locked DOT collateral in the :ref:`vault-registry` and has issued interBTC tokens - i.e., holds BTC on Bitcoin.

-2. *OldVault* submits a replacement request, indicating how much BTC is to be migrated by calling the :ref:`requestReplace` function.
+2. *oldVault* submits a replace request, indicating how much BTC is to be migrated by calling the :ref:`requestReplace` function.

-   * *OldVault* is required to lock some amount of DOT collateral (:ref:`replaceGriefingCollateral`) as griefing protection, to prevent *OldVault* from holding *NewVault*'s DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).
+   * *oldVault* is required to lock some amount of DOT collateral (:ref:`replaceGriefingCollateral`) as griefing protection, to prevent *oldVault* from holding *newVault*'s DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).

-3. Optional: If an *OldVault* has changed its mind or can't find a *NewVault* to replace it, it can call the :ref:`withdrawReplaceRequest` function to withdraw the request of some amount.
-For example, if *OldVault* requested a replacement for 10 tokens, and 2 tokens have been accepted by some *NewVault*, then it can withdraw up to 8 tokens from being replaced.
+3. Optional: *oldVault* can withdraw the request by calling the :ref:`withdrawReplace` function with a specified amount.
+For example, if *oldVault* requested a replacement for 10 tokens, and 2 tokens have been accepted by some *newVault*, then it can withdraw up to 8 tokens from being replaced.

-4. A new candidate vault (*NewVault*), commits to accepting the replacement by locking up the necessary DOT collateral to back the to-be-transferred BTC (according to the ``SecureCollateralThreshold``) by calling the :ref:`acceptReplace` function..
+4. A new candidate Vault (*newVault*), commits to accepting the replacement by locking up the necessary DOT collateral to back the to-be-transferred BTC (according to the :ref:`secureCollateralThreshold`) by calling the :ref:`acceptReplace` function.

-   * Note: from the *OldVault*'s perspective a redeem is very similar to an accepted replace.
-That is, its goal is to get rid of tokens, and it is not important if this is achieved by a user redeeming, or by a vault accepting the replace request.
-As such, when a user requests a redeem with a vault that has requested a replacement, the *OldVault*'s ``toBeReplacedTokens`` is decreased by the amount of tokens redeemed by the user.
-The reserved griefing collateral for this replace is then released.
+   * Note: from the *oldVault*'s perspective a redeem is very similar to an accepted replace.
+That is, its goal is to get rid of tokens, and it is not important if this is achieved by a user redeeming, or by a Vault accepting the replace request.
+As such, when a user requests a redeem with a Vault that has requested a replacement, the *oldVault*'s ``toBeReplacedTokens`` is decreased by the amount of tokens redeemed by the user.

-5. Within a pre-defined delay, *OldVault* must release the BTC on Bitcoin to *NewVault*'s BTC address, and submit a valid transaction inclusion proof by calling the :ref:`executeReplace` function (call to ``verifyTransactionInclusion`` in :ref:`btc-relay`).
-If *OldVault* releases the BTC to *NewVault* correctly and submits the transaction inclusion proof to Replace module on time, *OldVault*'s DOT collateral is released - *NewVault* has now replaced *OldVault*.
+5. Within a pre-defined delay, *oldVault* must release the BTC on Bitcoin to *newVault*'s BTC address, and submit a valid transaction inclusion proof by calling the :ref:`executeReplace` function (call to ``verifyTransactionInclusion`` in :ref:`btc-relay`).
+If *oldVault* releases the BTC to *newVault* correctly and submits the transaction inclusion proof to Replace module on time, *oldVault*'s DOT collateral is released - *newVault* has now replaced *oldVault*.

-   * Note: as with redeems, to prevent *OldVault* from trying to re-use old transactions (or other payments to *NewVaults* on Bitcoin) as fake proofs, we require *OldVault* to include a ``nonce`` in an OP_RETURN output of the transfer transaction on Bitcoin.
+   * Note: as with redeems, to prevent *oldVault* from trying to re-use old transactions (or other payments to *newVaults* on Bitcoin) as fake proofs, we require *oldVault* to include a ``nonce`` in an OP_RETURN output of the transfer transaction on Bitcoin.

-6. Optional: If *OldVault* fails to provide the correct transaction inclusion proof on time, the *NewVault*'s ``collateral`` is unlocked and *OldVault*'s ``griefingCollateral`` is sent to the *NewVault* as reimbursement for the opportunity costs of locking up DOT collateral via the :ref:`cancelReplace`.
+6. Optional: If *oldVault* fails to provide the correct transaction inclusion proof on time, the *newVault*'s ``collateral`` is unlocked and *oldVault*'s ``griefingCollateral`` is sent to the *newVault* as reimbursement for the opportunity costs of locking up DOT collateral via the :ref:`cancelReplace`.

 Security
 --------